 2.5.1 The University recognises that the research and study of terrorism is valid and valuable, and that staff and students should be able to undertake this without risk of prejudice.
 It is therefore acknowledged that certain staff (and exceptionally students) will have need to access material which supports terrorism as part of their work.
 In such cases it is incumbent on the responsible member of academic staff to ensure via the University’s normal ethical review processes that material is only accessed that is appropriate for the research or other work being carried out and that its use will not encourage terrorism in any way.
 This may include the use of an electronic and/or physical ‘safe room’ (as is already required by some funders for some security-sensitive research).
-For the protection of the individual and the University, we now require any individual who needs to access such material to register this in advance with the Director of Policy, Planning and Compliance.
+For the protection of the individual and the University, we now require any individual who needs to access such material to register this in advance with the Chief Compliance Officer.

 2.6 Staff Training